 Sure, once you have the mass and energy of the multiverse in a given and very much preinformed state, natural law can take it the rest of the way, but there is no explanation of the origin of the physical mass and energy; there is no explanation of the preinformed state of that mass and energy in its initial appearance; and there is no explanation for the origin of natural law itself.
 Hawking’s multiple universes don’t seem to be chaotic and accidental; they seem to comport with our existing natural laws.
 Thus, they don’t argue for the accidental worldview.

-The existence of chaotic, truly accidental universes cannot be tested.
+The existence of chaotic, truly accidental universes cannot be tested because the instruments of our Earth science can’t be used there.
 The existence of such universes will never be a “prediction of science” because all scientific predictions must be testable in order to be scientific.
 Furthermore, our scientific laws will never predict the existence of prior chaotic and accidental universes that functioned as the source of our world because our thermodynamic laws stipulate that no ordered systems ever arise from physical chaos (the definition of entropy).

 For purposes of the ID debate the multiverse theory is not feasibly testable, and it certainly has not been tested.
 It therefore cannot be posed as a defense of the accidental theory of evolution or an accidental worldview of physics and cosmology.
 So, when you here neo-Darwinists allude to multiverse theory as a rebuttal of the probability and resource exhaustion arguments for ID theory, you will know that they are reaching for your trouser legs once again, engaged in yet another attempt to get a free lunch.